Cladia: Ecology

 Eight species of lichenicolous fungi are known to grow on Cladia: Echinothecium cladoniae Keissl. nom. nud. (on C. aggregata from Columbia; Etayo 2002), Lichenoconium echinosporum D. Hawksw. (on C. muelleri from Australia; Hawksworth 1977), Roselliniella heterodeae Matzer & Hafellner (on C. muelleri from Australia; Matzer & Hafellner 1990); Pyrenidium actinellum Nyl. agg. (on C. aggregata from Columbia; Etayo 2002); Endococcus cladiae Zhurb. & Pino-Bodas; Lichenopeltella soiliae Zhurb. & Pino-Bodas, and Lichenosticta hoegnabbae Zhurb. & Pino-Bodas.

 Chemistry

 The type species, Cladia aggregata, is highly variable morphologically and has extensive chemical variation.
-Kantvilas & Elix (1999) revised the C. aggregata complex in Tasmania and identified six chemotypes in C. aggregata sensu stricto.
+Kantvilas and Elix (1999) revised the C. aggregata complex in Tasmania and identified six chemotypes in C. aggregata sensu stricto.
 Similarly, five chemotypes were found in specimens from the states of Paraná and Santa Catarina, Brazil.
 In both studies, most of them contained barbatic acid and 4-O-demethylbarbatic acid.
 Barbatic acid is cytotoxic, and kills the worms of Schistosoma mansoni in in vitro studies.
 This is the causative agent of Schistosomiasis.